Psychological Function (Fe)

 Psychological Level: intense passions, rapid mood swings, emotional contagion, ideological identification, need for recognition and sympathy, fear of community expulsion

-Extreme manifestations: hysteria, fervor, histrionics, attention-dependence, martyrdom, emotionalism.
+Extreme manifestations: hysteria, ideological zealotry, martyrdom, emotionalism.

-Vivant (+): spreads positive emotions through warm, hospitable engagement.
+Convivialist (+): spreads positive emotions through warm, hospitable engagement.
 Naturally uplifts others' moods, expressing joy and affection openly.
 Creates welcoming atmospheres and enjoys bringing people together.
 Highly empathetic to others' happiness, celebrating successes and comforting through genuine care.

 Dramatist (−): charges situations with negative emotional force - dramatizing grievances, voicing accusations, projecting indignation and foreboding outward.
 Uses emotional escalation to make others feel the weight of what they risk or have failed to do.
 Moods shift sharply, and darker feeling - fury, resentment, ominous warning - is expressed with theatrical force.
 The emotional atmosphere is rarely neutral.